Tips When Adding A Puppy To The Family

 - A young dog – We wanted to try our best to get a dog that would live a long time.
 The last thing we’d want is to see our daughter finally get a dog and it passes away soon.
 That would just devastate her.

-Once I went into the Facebook group “I Love New Yorkie”, I noticed that they were reputable breeders with a community!
+Once we went into the Facebook page “I Love New Yorkie”, I noticed that they were a family with a community!
 Seeing photos of the Yorkie parents and their puppy owners really sealed the deal for us.
 And it just so happened that they had just had a few puppies all with Disney Princess names.
 If you’ve been following us you know we’re slightly Disney obsessed!
 It started to feel like it was meant to be.

-So I made the call and asked if any of the puppies were available for sale.
+So I made the call and asked if any of the puppies were available.
 The crazy part?
 They wanted to interview me right then and there to see if we’d be suitable owners.
 This actually made me feel really good about the breeder.
 Side note, Mia really wanted to adopt a dog from a shelter.
 She did most of her research on this.
-Unfortunately, once we narrowed down the breed (Yorkie) there were not many that were kid friendly and most were also older/senior dogs.
+Unfortunately, once we narrowed down the breed (Yorkie) there were not many that were kid friendly and most were also older/senior dogs that did not like children.

 Pick Up Day